Dr. Sina Schuhmaier

 Biographic Information

-Sina Schuhmaier is an academic staff member and doctoral student at the Chair of English Literary and Cultural Studies (A II).
-She studied English studies at the Universities of Heidelberg and Nottingham and completed the Master programme “Modern Literature, Media, and Culture” at the University of Mannheim.
+Dr Sina Schuhmaier is an academic staff member at the Chair of English Literary and Cultural Studies (A II).
+She studied English studies at the Universities of Heidelberg and Nottingham and completed the Master programme “Modern Literature, Media, and Culture” at the University of Mannheim in 2017.
 She submitted her PhD thesis on “Dominant and Dissonant Discourses of the Nation: Pop Music, the Song Lyric, and Englishness in the 21st Century” in September 2023.
 In spring 2022, she spent a three-month research visit as a PhD student at the University of Bristol.
+Since 2023, Sina has been co-coordinating the “Reading List 2.0.”

 Teaching

-Sina Schuhmaier’s teaching comprises Anglophone literature from different periods, with a focus on contemporary British literature and postcolonial literature.
-Courses cover especially the genres of the novel and poetry, as well as multimedial forms such as the song lyric or the TV series.
-Students acquire an understanding of literature as a medium of cultural self-reflection, which negotiates, amongst other things, discourses of nation, empire, and identity.
+Dr Sina Schuhmaier’s teaching comprises Anglophone literature from different periods, with a focus on contemporary British literature and postcolonial literature.
+Her courses cover novels, short stories, and poetry, as well as multimedial forms such as the song lyric or the TV series.
+Students acquire an understanding of literature as a medium of cultural self-reflection, which negotiates, amongst other things, discourses of the body, nation, empire, and identity.

 Publications